fightforthefuture/june11-widget/README.md

      * viewer's browser.
      */
     language: null, // @type {string}

-    /**
-     * Set this to true to disable loading the full screen widget by default on
-     * May 9th.
-Defaults to false.
-     */
-    cowardlyRefuseToMaximize: false, // @type {boolean}

     /*
      * Choose from 'fp' for Free Press, 'dp' for Demand Progress or